Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Numerical implementation of FTH with Singularity Subtraction

-Once the set $\mathcal{D}_\mathcal{F}$ has been obtained, the integral $\mathcal{I}_{1}(\br,t)$ is evaluated by means of~\eqref{eqn:I1I2tok} using the quadrature rules presented in Section~\ref{sec:inv_four_tran}.
-The evaluation of $\mathcal{I}_2(\br,t)$ proceeds under two different scenarios.
-At pre-asymptotic times, on one hand, this integral is obtained using~\eqref{eqn:I2} and~\eqref{eqn:ss_second_int} by following the description accompanying the latter equation.
-For sufficiently large times the asymptotics described in Section~\ref{sec:I2eval} are used instead, leading to significant computing-time savings (as evaluation of integrals with highly-oscillatory integrands is avoided) while capturing exponential solution decay that, however, for highly trapping structures, can continue to produce significant scattered fields for long times---as illustrated in Figures~\ref{fig:whisper_sem_comp} and~\ref{fig:mult_scat}.
+is used instead of~\eqref{eqn:I2_asym_exp}.
+This leads to significant computing-time savings (as evaluation of integrals with highly-oscillatory integrands is avoided) while capturing exponential solution decay that, however, for highly trapping structures, can continue to produce significant scattered fields for long times---as illustrated in Section~\ref{sec:Whisper}.
 A pseudo-code for the singularity subtraction method, provided in Algorithm~\ref{alg:FTH_with_sinsub}, evaluates the approximation~\eqref{eqn:uab} $u^I(\br,t)$ of $u(\br,t)$ for all $\br$ in a given set $\mathbf{R}$ of spatial observation points at which the scattered field is to be produced.